ganbuan/CyberNotebook/README.md

 + Hybrid - combines the detection methods (i.e. signature and anomly-based)

 ### E.g. Snort
-<i>Snort</i> is an open-source IDS that uses signature- and anomaly-based threat detection.
+*Snort* is an open-source IDS that uses signature- and anomaly-based threat detection.
 Several built-in tools come pre-installed with the tool.
 Custom rules can also be made depending on requirements.

 Snort has several modes:
 + Packet sniffer mode - reads and displays network packets without performing analysis; can be helpful in network monitoring and troubleshooting (i.e. diagnosing issues)
 + Packet logging mode - detects real-time network traffic and displays them as alerts for security administrators; also allows packet logging as PCAP files for offline analysis
 + Network Intrusion Detection System mode - primary mode that monitors network traffic in real-time and applies rule files to identify and match traffic to known attack patterns; successful matches will generate alerts

-Snort built-in rules, configuration, and other files can be found in /<i>etc/snort</i> directory.
-The <i>snort.conf</i> file is particularly useful for rule enabling and network range configuration settings.
-The <i>rules</i> folder contains the rule files.
+Snort built-in rules, configuration, and other files can be found in /*etc/snort* directory.
+The *snort.conf* file is particularly useful for rule enabling and network range configuration settings.
+The *rules* folder contains the rule files.

 #### Rule Creation
 Rules follow a specific format: [action] [protocol] [source_ip] [source_port] -> [destination_ip] [destination port] rule_metadata([msg; sid, rev])